roboticslab-uc3m/jr3-mbed-firmware-usb/README.md

-# BufferedSerial Communication Protocol

-An application that implements a communication protocol over UART using the BufferedSerial class.
-The protocol defines the message structure for data transmission between a transmitter and a receiver in a serial communication system.
+# JR3 Mbed firmware (USB interface)

+An Arm Mbed OS 6 application that performs data acquisition from a JR3 force-torque sensor and streams it through a USB channel.

+Refer to [roboticslab-uc3m/jr3-mbed-firmware](https://github.com/roboticslab-uc3m/jr3-mbed-firmware/) for the underlying board-sensor communication.
+This repository focuses on the serial (USB) interface layer with an external PC.
+Refer to [roboticslab-uc3m/jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can/) for the CANT interface variant.

 ## Communication Protocol